erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 > When it ask you to "Enter Drive letter..." type **`X`**

-> Do not run it as an administrator, it will ask for administrator rights when needed.

 ```cmd
  Open the folder with Drivers and run OfflineUpdater.cmd
 ```